 Recent news is that Domino’s is testing public reaction to driverless delivery of pizzas.
 Except they’re not actually testing driverless delivery.
-For the tests, there will be three people in the car – a driver to take over when necessary, an engineer to monitor the electronics, and a third person to observe the customer.
+For the tests, there are three people in the car – a driver to take over when necessary, an engineer to monitor the electronics, and a third person to observe the customer.
 The idea behind driverless delivery, they say, is to enhance the customer experience.

 They say the customers are randomly selected.

 But then they go on to say it won’t be random at all – customers have to agree to participate.
 So those who opt-in either like the idea, are curious, or want to be the first ones on their block.
 We expect to see an increase in sales due to the novelty of the experience.

 The pizza will not be delivered to your door.